ufs-community/uwtools/docs/sections/user_guide/yaml/tags.rst

    - 3
    - 4

 The ``!extend`` tag must tag a YAML sequence, and the base config must have a matching key, with a sequence value, at the same key path.
+The value in the base config must be a literal YAML sequence; in particular, it cannot be a tagged Jinaj2 expression like ``!list '{{ x }}'`` that will *eventually* be a sequence that could be extended.

 ``!float``
 ^^^^^^^^^^